-Atima Omara, President & Founder is an award-winning political strategist, advocate, writer and speaker who has spent 16 years engaging youth, women, and people of color in the political process and related progressive causes.
-As a former campaign staffer, non-profit manager, organizer, and candidate for public office herself, Atima is passionate about enacting electoral and social change through her firm Omara Strategy Group, LLC which works to build progressive political power and enact a more representative democracy by working with candidates from underrepresented communities in politics and organizations that center women, LGBTQ and/or people of color in their work.
+Atima Omara, President & Founder is a nationally recognized award-winning political strategist, advocate, and speaker who has spent 17 years engaging youth, women, and people of color at the intersection of politics and advocacy in the progressive movement.
+As a former campaign staffer, non-profit executive, organizer, government aide, and candidate for public office herself, Atima is passionate about enacting electoral and social change through her firm Omara Strategy Group, LLC which works to build progressive political power and enact a more representative democracy by working with candidates from underrepresented communities in politics and organizations that center women, LGBTQ and/or people of color in their advocacy and political work.

-She has served in board leadership roles of multiple organizations some of which previously included: the Virginia Partisans (now known as the LGBT Democrats of Virginia PAC) and the Women’s Information Network in DC.
-She currently serves on the board of Emerge Virginia, Virginia’s List PAC, and the Planned Parenthood Metro Washington Action Fund.
+She has served in board leadership roles of multiple c4 & PAC organizations some of which previously included: the Virginia Partisans (now known as the LGBT Democrats of Virginia PAC) that endorsed LGBTQ+ candidates for office, and Planned Parenthood Metro Washington Fund.
+She currently serves on the board of Emerge Virginia and the Virginia’s List PAC.

-Atima has traveled extensively as a sought after speaker on national politics, millennial vote and activism, women’s health & rights, appearing multiple number of times as a political commentator on national and international news outlets including: MSNBC, CNN, PBS, Fox News, Sirius XM, and NPR.
+Atima has traveled extensively as a sought after speaker on national politics, millennial vote and activism, and women’s rights, appearing multiple number of times as a political commentator on national and international news outlets including: MSNBC, CNN, PBS, Fox News, Sirius XM, and NPR.

 She received her BA from the University of Virginia and her Masters in Public Administration with a concentration in Non-Profit Management at George Mason University.